-[This entry is from our research, to trace how various individuals found their way into the Arbuckle case and how they faired afterward.
+[This entry is from our research, to trace how various individuals found their way into the Arbuckle case and how they fared afterward.
 Some end in tragedy.
 Some in ellipses, like Maude Delmont.
-But Irene Wilde stands out and only a little of this will get into the work-in-progress.]
+But Irene Wilde was exceptional.]

-Irene Wilde (1884–1964), one of five women on the jury of the third Arbuckle trial jury (March–April 1922), wasn’t a typical talesman.
+Irene Wilde (1884–1964) was one of five women on the jury of the third Arbuckle trial jury (March–April 1922).
 She was a poet and writer, albeit described a “newspaperwoman” by the San Francisco Call.
-But this was an exaggeration not of her choosing, for Wilde had won the Call‘s runner-up prizes the most recent “Jingle of the Month” (December 1921) and the best “Molly O Poem” (January 1922).
-The latter contest was for the best paean to Mabel Normand and her latest role.
-Normand, of course, had been Arbuckle’s costar at Keystone Studio—and Mrs. Wilde must have felt deserving of first prize for using the very Irish word “mavoureen” in in her verse.
+But this was an exaggeration not of her choosing, for Wilde had won the Call‘s a runner-up prize for “Jingle of the Month” (December 1921) and was awarded for best “Molly O Poem” the following month (January 1922).
+The latter contest asked for paeans to Molly O, the title character in a recent film starring Mabel Normand.
+Normand, of course, had been Arbuckle’s costar at Keystone Studio—and the clever Mrs. Wilde brought a touch of erudition to her verse with the use of the very Irish “mavoureen” [darling].

-Another exaggeration, one, that wasn’t disclosed during the trial, was that her married name was due to Richard Wilde, whom she claimed was a relative of the Oscar Wilde, albeit born in California and humbly employed as a timekeeper by the Pullman Car Company.
-But Irene herself was fairly accomplished.
+Another exaggeration, one, that wasn’t disclosed during the trial, was that she claimed her husband, Richard Wilde, was a relative of Oscar Wilde, albeit born in California and humbly employed as a timekeeper by the Pullman Car Company.
+But Irene had her own accomplishments.
 Raised on a farm in North Carolina, she attended the Baptist College for Women (i.e., Meredith College) in Raleigh and the University of Chicago.
-During her student years, she took great joy in seeing her name in print and published many of her first poems in newspapers as Maude Irene Haire.
-Eventually, she made her way west, teaching high school English in Goldfield, Nevada, before arriving in Berkeley in 1918, where she married her husband, she for the first time, he for the third.
+During her student years, she took joy in seeing her name in print and published many of her first poems in newspapers as Maude Irene Haire.
+Eventually, she made her way west, teaching high school English in Goldfield, Nevada, before arriving in Berkeley in 1918, where she married her husband, her first and his third.

-Unlike the businessmen and housewives who felt their lives had been interrupted by their jury duty, Wilde must have seen her month off from being a sales clerk in an art supply store as a boon to her writing a sabbatical.
-Not only did she write poems but produced a droll insider account for the Call about the vicissitudes of being a juror.
+Unlike the businessmen and housewives who may have felt their lives had been interrupted by their jury assignments, Wilde probably saw her month off from walking the floor as a sales clerk in an art supply store as a boon to her writing.
+Not only did she write poems but authored a droll insider account for the Call about the vicissitudes of being a juror.
 This she had ready for publication the day after the jury acquitted Arbuckle for the death of Virginia Rappe on April 12.

 “We felt that there was absolutely no case against Arbuckle,” Wilde said to reporters.
 “It was nothing but conjecture and surmise.
 The facts were all on the other side.”

-Wilde, too, signed the jury’s unprecedented statement in which they wished Arbuckle success and that the American people would see him “entirely innocent and free from all blame.”
+Wilde, too, signed the jury’s unprecedented statement in which they wished Arbuckle success and urged the American public to see him “entirely innocent and free from all blame.”

 Source: San Francisco Examiner, 17 March 1922

-During the rest of April 1922, however, many Americans didn’t agree with the jury—enough to scare off Will H. Hays and Adolph Zukor from lifting the ban on “Fatty” Arbuckle pictures or letting him work again.
-Arbuckle soon put his beloved Pierce-Arrow “palace” car up for sale to pay his legal costs.
+However the national coverage of the scandal and the fact that a woman died were enough to convince Paramount mogul Adolph Zukor that the public would never again see Arbuckle films as family fare—so he discreetly directed Will Hays to keep the ban on Arbuckle pictures in place.
+The actor soon put his beloved Pierce-Arrow “palace” car up for sale to pay his legal costs.
 The wife who “stood by her husband” during the trial, Minta Durfee, left him to return to her single life across the country in New York City.
 And Irene Wilde?
-She was perhaps best situated and equipped to write a book, perhaps both serious, ironical, amusing, and tell-all about the third Arbuckle trial.
-She could have told us why the comedian’s version of events trumped everything that the prosecution did to contradict him.
-She might have even raked some muck in the process.
-But such books that followed sordid trials and scandals in due course weren’t being written yet.
-Instead, Wilde relocated to Los Angeles in 1923, took various jobs, and eventually found permanent employment as high school librarian.
+She was perhaps best situated and equipped to write a tell-all book about the third Arbuckle trial.
+She could have indicated why the comedian’s version of events trumped everything that the prosecution did to contradict him.
+But books that dished about sordid trials and scandals were not yet in vogue.
+Instead, Wilde kept her trial stories to herself and relocated to Los Angeles in 1923, and eventually found permanent employment as a high school librarian.